 Our Analysis and Test Results

-In terms of weight savings alone, the Aeon blows the 2+ pound Gossomer One and the Nemo Hornet Elite away.
-When correctly set up and guy-ed out, the Aeon can take plenty of punches in a storm.
-This tent isn't freestanding like the Hornet and requires more a little bit more practice to set up.
-If you're willing to add 10 ounces to your kit, then the Tarptent Stratospire Li will provide space for you and a friend, or just you and a ton of gear.
+In terms of weight savings alone, the Aeon Li blows the competition for solo tents away.
+When correctly set up and guyed out, it can take plenty of punches in a storm; this tent isn't freestanding and requires more a little bit more practice to set up.
+It's our favorite solo backpacking option, making it one of our Top Picks.

-Two tripod struts on either end plus an additional strut on the non-vestibule side of the tent effectively increase the height of the Aeon - without increasing the size of the footprint.
+Two tripod struts on either end plus an additional strut on the non-vestibule side of the tent effectively increase the height - without increasing the size of the footprint.
 This feature allows you to comfortably sit up while you change clothes or rummage around in the vestibule.

 The floor space is a very cozy 18.3 square feet, but the vestibule is large enough to keep your pack and shoes out of the weather.
 In short, this is strictly a one-person tent, and limited space puts a ceiling on the livability factor.
-A better 1+ option for longer trips could be the Zpacks Duplex, which is tight for two but luxurious for one.
-Still, the Duplex can't touch the Aeon in terms of weight savings, and if you're quickly covering a lot of miles and need full bug or weather protection, the Aeon is the lightest, most comfortable option for those flying solo.
+If you're quickly covering a lot of miles and need full bug or weather protection, this is the lightest, most comfortable option for those flying solo.
 On warm nights, you can take out the stake that holds the vestibule down and roll back both sides for a wide-open (but still bug-free) view of your surroundings.
 This arrangement makes the tent feel less stable, so save this configuration for windless nights.

-Weather resistance is why you buy a tent in the first place; looking at the low sided, bathtub style floor of the Aeon, we were a little skeptical if we'd stay dry in a real torrent.
+Weather resistance is why you buy a tent in the first place; looking at the low sided, bathtub style floor, we were a little skeptical if we'd stay dry in a real torrent.
 There is a small internal clip on the non-vestibuled side of the tent that allows you to raise the side a little.
-Turns out that's all it takes to keep the floor dry.
+Turns out, that's all it takes to keep the floor dry.

 That said, you need to be careful with site selection (as you would with any tent) and avoid camping in low lying areas like arroyos and old stream beds.
 An inch of standing water, combined with some unconscious tossing and turning, could lead to a wet awakening.
 The Dyneema fly is entirely waterproof.
-Unlike Silnylon, it doesn't stretch and sag when it gets wet so you won't have to get up and tighten guy lines and readjust your tent, as we did with the Black Diamond Megamid.
+Unlike Silnylon, it doesn't stretch and sag when it gets wet, so you won't have to get up and tighten guy lines and readjust your tent.

 Ease of Set Up

 Initially, it took our testers about 10 minutes of finagling, adjusting, and re-adjusting to get this tent livable.
 Had we watched Tarptent's excellent instructional video on their website, our first attempt would have gone much smoother.
-Like with the Stratospire, the MegaMid, and other tarp style tents, the strategy is to stake out the corners, pop in the trekking poles support, and tension the guy lines (an easy task with the Aeon since there is a pitchloc adjuster on each line).
+Like other tarp style tents, the strategy is to stake out the corners, pop in the trekking poles support, and tension the guy lines (an easy task with the Aeon since there is a pitchloc adjuster on each line).

-The one trekking pole set-up is not as easy to stabilize as the dual pole design employed by the Tarptent Stratospire Li.
+The one trekking pole set-up, in this tent, is not as easy to stabilize as the dual-pole design.
 We had to re-adjust our stake placements and re-tension guy lines many times before the tent felt satisfyingly bombproof.
 We didn't encounter any rough weather during our testing period, but we suspect poor rigging would result in tent collapse, and this tent is less forgiving than its dual-poled cousin.
-You don't need a masters in tarpology to set-up this tent well, but practice makes perfect, and we'd recommend setting it up a few times if your first adventure out with the Aeon calls for grim weather.
+You don't need a master's in tarpology to set-up this tent well, but practice makes perfect, and we'd recommend setting it up a few times if your first adventure out calls for grim weather.

-$535 hurts the wallet of the average backpacker.
-A night or two out a year in the Aeon means you'll be sleeping outside for the price of a decent hotel room.
-Following the logic of the ultralighters, a lighter kit means easier going, less weight in your pack, less pain on your back, thus more days of happy ambling out in the backcountry.
-The Gossamer Gear One is a wonderfully designed single-person tent for $200 less, but it weighs over half a pound more than the Aeon.
+This price hurts the wallet for the average backpacker.
+A night or two out each year means you'll be sleeping outside for the price of a decent hotel room.
+Following the logic of the ultralight backpackers, a lighter kit means easier going, less weight in your pack, less pain on your back, thus more days of happy ambling out in the backcountry.
+If you can swallow the initial investment, you will be happy with it.
+It's a perfect option for pack rafting, bike routing, and just about any solo mission you can think of that requires you to go as light as possible.

 — Matt Bento